Skip to content

 Topics provided by turtlesim

 The turtlesim_node receives velocity instructions via the topic /turtle1/cmd_vel.
-Try to use rostopic echo on a new terminal to see how the messages are interpreted when you are using the keyboard controller.
+Try to use ros2 topic echo on a new terminal to see how the messages are interpreted when you are using the keyboard controller.

 linear: